jrginn/linguistic-distance/lcp_python_libs/README.txt

-Last updated: 10/14/21
+Last updated: 1/5/22
-Last author of README.txt: Lex Whalen
+Last author of README.txt: Vivian D'Souza

 On README:
 Please when any major change to the package as a whole (ie: file naming convention, directory changes)